 As a closed-end investment company, the Fund may be limited in its ability to invest in any portfolio company in which an affiliates' other client has an investment.
 The Fund may also be limited in its ability to co-invest in a portfolio company with the Adviser or one or more of its affiliates.
 Some of these co-investments would only be permitted pursuant to an exemptive order from the SEC.

 PORTFOLIO MANAGERS

 Gobind Sahney and Jason Sutherland are primarily responsible for the day-to-day management of the Fund.
-Max Holmes is primarily responsible for the day-to-day management of the portion of the Fund managed by the Sub-Adviser.

-As of September 30, 2023, the portfolio managers managed the following accounts in addition to the Fund:
+As of September 30, 2024, the portfolio managers managed the following accounts in addition to the Fund:

 Gobind Sahney